-- 1. Individual medals are awarded at least five places deep at each race except in the case of races with field sizes with fewer than 20 student-athletes, in which case medals are awarded at least three places deep. - 2.
-Team trophies are awarded at least three places deep in each division at each race.
+- Individual medals are awarded at least five places deep at each race, including the State Championships, except in the case of races with field sizes with fewer than 20 student-athletes, in which case medals are awarded at least three places deep. - Team trophies are awarded at least three places deep in each division at each race, including the State Championships.